 We have a page with links to further particle physics web resources relevant to the Masterclass topics or you may be interested in visiting the Discover the Cosmos web page.

-The next Particle Physics Masterclass will take place on 2nd April 2014, following a similar programme.
+The next Particle Physics Masterclass will provisionally take place on April 2015, following a similar programme.

-Please contact Lynne Long, our Schools Liaison Officer, to book places on this event.
+Please email Lynne Long, our Schools Liaison Officer, to book places on this event.

 Dr John Wilson